-As much as I admire how Listening Post, or the documentary Because we are Visual, approach the subject of online sharing, I have the feeling they end up doing something like glorifying the noble uniqueness of the user.
-It all goes back to the rhetoric the article, from Time Magazine, where "you" was awarded person of the year (Time Magazine, 2006), and the feeling that each one of us is connected, all of our ordinary lives are meaningful stories worth telling publicly.
+As much as I admire how Listening Post, or the documentary Because we are Visual, approach the subject of online sharing, I have the feeling they end up doing something like "glorifying the noble uniqueness of the user".
+It all goes back to the rhetoric of Time Magazine's 2006 Person of the Year article [1], and the feeling that each one of us is connected, all of our ordinary lives are meaningful stories worth telling publicly.